izhx/Phrase-Grounding-with-Pronoun/README.md

 # Phrase-Grounding-with-Pronoun-baseline
-Code for [EMNLP 22] Extending Phrase Grounding with Pronouns in Visual Dialogues.
+Code and data for [EMNLP 22] Extending Phrase Grounding with Pronouns in Visual Dialogues.